diarmidmackenzie/6dof-object-control/README.md

 To get things working at all, you'll need to set the following (or configure your objects with the default values):

 - sixdof-object-control
   -  proxy: the element ID of the Proxy.
-Default: #target-proxy
+Default: #proxy

 *         sixdof-control-proxy
           * controller: the element ID of the Controller.
 Default: #rhand